rupl/chrisruppel.com/travel/_posts/2022-10-09-pilzwanderung-freiburg.md

 - forests
 - hiking
 - mushrooms
+- travel at home
 ---

-For my birthday Karin reserved me a mushroom hike with [Dennis Regul](https://pilz.schule/), a local mushroom guide.
+For my birthday Karin reserved me a [mushroom hike with Dennis Regul](https://pilz.schule/), a local mushroom guide.
 He offers guided hikes at various times in the year, and autumn happens to be prime time for foraging.
 I was able to learn quite a bit about local varieties to be found in our area.
 We hiked around the hills on the edge of town just south of Wiehre.

 {% include 'gallery.html' %}